pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_AUTO_LOGIN_AFTER_CONFIRM

     If ``True``, then the user corresponding to the confirmation token will be automatically signed in.
-    If ``False`` (the default) then the user will be requires to authenticate using the usual mechanism(s).
+    If ``False`` (the default) then the user will be required to authenticate using the usual mechanism(s).
-    Note that the confirmation token is not valid after being used once.
+    Note that the confirmation token is single-use.
 This is not recommended by OWASP however an application that is by invite only (no self-registration) might find this useful.

     Default: ``False``.